 5. Keep the Lines of Connection Clear

 Whether you’re using a wireless connection or an Ethernet cable, you need to keep the lines clear.
 If you’re wireless, you should try to have a line of sight between the router and your device, or at least have no solid items or electrical devices in between that will affect the speed.
-According to Lola Thurston, a lifestyle blogger at Boomessays and Student Writing Services, “if you’re using an ethernet cable, you’re more likely to get a strong physical connection and avoid obstacles, but your cable should be shielded so you’re not damaging the cable.”
+According to Lola Thurston, a lifestyle blogger, “if you’re using an ethernet cable, you’re more likely to get a strong physical connection and avoid obstacles, but your cable should be shielded so you’re not damaging the cable.”

 6. Change the Channel